Anusha195/LLD-parking-lot-system/problem_statement.md

 •	Command: total_available_slots
 •	Description: Displays the number of currently available slots.
 •	Output:
-o	Available slots: <count>
+	Available slots: <count>

 6. Parking Fee Earnings
 •	Command: display_earnings
 •	Description: Displays the total earnings from parking fees.
 •	Output:
-o	Total earnings: ₹<amount>
+	Total earnings: ₹<amount>

 7. Update Parking Lot Capacity
 •	Command: update_capacity <new_capacity>
 •	Description: Updates the parking lot capacity dynamically.
 •	Output:
-o	If successful: Updated capacity to <new_capacity>
+	If successful: Updated capacity to <new_capacity>
-o	If unsuccessful: Cannot reduce capacity below currently occupied slots.
+	If unsuccessful: Cannot reduce capacity below currently occupied slots.
 8. Find Slot by Registration Number
 •	Command: slot_number_for_registration_number <registration_number>
 •	Description: Retrieves the slot number for the car with the specified registration number.
 •	Output:
-o	If found: The slotnum for the reg_no  is  <slotnum>
+	If found: The slotnum for the reg_no  is  <slotnum>
-o	If not found : The slotnum for the reg_no  is  null
+	If not found : The slotnum for the reg_no  is  null

 9. Exit the System
 •	Command: exit
 •	Description: Terminates the parking lot system gracefully.
 •	Output:
-o	Exiting Parking Lot System.
+	Exiting Parking Lot System.
 Goodbye!

 10. Parking Fee Calculation
 •	Rate: ₹10 per hour.